Connie Lee, Psy.D. – President and CEO

 Lindsay Ramirez – Community Engagement and Fundraising Specialist – West

-Lindsay has been involved with Angioma Alliance the past three years as Co-Chair of the Orange County walk and founding Chair of the Southern California Community Alliance.
+Before joining Angioma Alliance, Lindsay was been involved with Angioma Alliance as the Co-Chair of the Orange County walk and founding Chair of the Southern California Community Alliance.
 Previously, she was a certified athletic trainer with 12 years of health and medical experience, as well as an educator of sports medicine and advisor for the Sports Medicine Program.
 Lindsay has an affected husband and son.
-You can reach Lindsay at firstname.lastname@example.org.
+You can reach Lindsay at email@example.com.